Elder Law Attorneys

-At the Law Office of Roy W. Litherland, our estate planning and Medi-Cal services are designed to help you enjoy your retirement free from financial worry because your later years should truly be golden.
-With a solid estate plan and Medicaid plan in place, you never have to fear you or your spouse will be bankrupted if one of you goes into a nursing home.
+At Litherland, Kennedy & Associates, APC, Attorneys at Law, our estate planning and Medi-Cal services are designed to help you enjoy your retirement free from financial worry because your later years should truly be golden.
+With a solid estate plan and Medi-Cal plan in place, you never have to fear you or your spouse will be bankrupted if one of you goes into a nursing home.
 You can rest assured you’ll get the care you need, that you’ll leave a legacy behind for your loved ones, and that you can pass on your possessions to those you love the most.

 Far too many people believe creating an estate plan is just for the wealthy.
 The fact is, everyone should have a comprehensive estate plan in place and should get help with Medi-Cal planning to protect their assets.